 Reading Questions Each section of the textbook contains three reading questions at the end.
 Once you have read the section prior to our in-class discussion, it will be time to consider these questions.
-We will use the WeBWorK system for submitting your responses.
-Note that some questions will be identical, but some will be random variants of those in the book.
-WeBWorK will grade the computational problems, and I will grade the free-form response questions.

 Responses will be due by 6 AM of the day we discuss the section in class, and will not be accepted late.
-If a question asks for a computation, then it will likely be graded by WeBWorK.
-If the question requests a yes/no answer, or asks "Why?" then give a thorough explanation in the response box using correct English grammar, syntax, and punctuation along with appropriate use of ET_EX .
-Cutting and pasting from the textbook without a citation is plagiarism.
-And even providing a verbatim quote along with a citation is generally not going to get you any credit.
+If a question asks for a computation, then provide a complete answer, perhaps with some relevant intermediate computations.
+If the question requests a yes/no answer, or asks "Why?" then give a thorough explanation using correct English grammar, syntax, and punctuation along with appropriate use of LATEX.
+Cutting and pasting from the textbook without a citation is always plagiarism.
+And even providing a verbatim quote along with a citation will always get you zero credit.